awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.01.md

 + `year` – The partition key\.
 The `ScalarAttributeType` is `N` for number\.
 + `title` – The sort key\.
 The `ScalarAttributeType` is `S` for string\.

-1. Copy and paste the following program into your Java development environment:
+1. Copy the following program and paste it into your Java development environment\.

    ```
    /**